tfel-checktfel-check is a tool designed to launch unit-tests and

 compare their results to reference results.

-The basic usage of tfel-check
+The basic usage of tfel-check is simply to call

-without options:
+tfel-check without options:

-will then execute the tests and comparisons
+$ tfel-checktfel-check will then execute the tests and comparisons

-described in every file with the extension .check
+described in every file with the extension .check in the

 current directory and, recursively, in all the subdirectories.
 The